-Rewards credit cards offer your points based on your spending, which you can redeem for different kinds of rewards.
-These can include travel miles, discounts on electronics or cashback on your everyday spending.
+Rewards credit cards offer you points based on your spending, which you can redeem for different kinds of rewards.
+These can include travel miles, discounts on electronics or cash back on your everyday spending.

 These credit cards often have annual fees and high interest rates.

 With a rewards credit credit card every £1 you spend on the card earns you number of points.
 As you accumulate these points you can then redeem them for rewards such as frequent flyer miles, flight upgrades, hotel vouchers and more.

 Because it costs the credit card providers money to offer a rewards programme, these cards often charge annual fees and high interest rates.
 If you're considering a rewards credit card, it's a good idea to calculate whether you are gaining enough from the rewards in order to justify the cost.

 What kinds of rewards do credit cards offer?

 The rewards you get from a credit card will depend on the credit card you choose and the programme it offers.
 Some popular categories include:

 Supermarket loyalty points (like the Clubcard and Nectar schemes)

 How to find the best rewards credit card